 Furthermore, over 60 countries have signed double taxation treaties with Cyprus, making it a low-tax jurisdiction for foreign companies.
 In addition, a Cyprus company can be completely foreign-owned.
 In Switzerland, for instance, a limited liability company must have at least one Swiss resident board member or director.

 A Cyprus company also enjoys the protections, benefits, and market access to the EU.
-Many non-EU companies invest in the country for its strategic geopolitical location which give it unique access to markets in Europe, Russia, Africa, Asia, and the Middle East, not to mention its major shipping industry, one of the largest in the world.
+Many non-EU companies invest in the country for its strategic geopolitical location which gives it unique access to markets in Europe, Russia, Africa, Asia, and the Middle East, not to mention its major shipping industry, one of the largest in the world.
 When considering other international restructuring jurisdictions, access to shipping avenues or the possibility of being located in a land-locked country may limit a business’s reach.

 In terms of registering a business and opening a bank account, both processes in Cyprus are hassle-free and do not have many complex local requirements to overcome.